-All derivative instruments of the Company are recorded on balance sheet at fair value.
+All derivative instruments of the Company are initially recorded and remeasured on balance sheet at fair value.
 Positive and negative fair values are reported as assets and liabilities respectively and are offset when there is both an intention to settle net and a legal right to offset exists.